-Tony Schwartz’s new book, The Way We’re Working Isn’t Working, disspells the myth that human beings operate most productively in the same one-dimensional way computers do: continuously, at high speeds, for long periods of time, running multiple programs at the same time.
+Tony Schwartz’s book, The Way We’re Working Isn’t Working, dispels the myth that human beings operate most productively in the same one-dimensional way computers do: continuously, at high speeds, for long periods of time, running multiple programs at the same time.
 He says we are most productive when we move between periods of high focus and intermittent rest.

 What about you?
 Just for today, could you do one activity at a time and focus on it?
 When you drive, just drive.
 When you talk on the phone, just talk on the phone.
 When you wash the dishes, just wash the dishes.
 Instead of doing four things at once, be fully engaged in just one thing and see how you feel.
 I would love to hear about your experience.